zdravkov/kendo-docs/api/javascript/ui/rangeslider.md

 ### change

-Fires when the rangeSlider value changes as a result of selecting a new value with one of the drag handles or the keyboard.
+Fires when the RangeSlider value changes as a result of selecting a new value with one of the drag handles or the keyboard.

 #### Event Data